tardate/LittleArduinoProjects/BoldportClub/cordwood/README.md

 # #269 cordwood

 The Cordwood Puzzle evokes an era of stuffing massive components into small spaces without a clear idea of where this is all heading!
-Introducing the Boldport Clup Project #3.
+Introducing the Boldport Club Project #3.

 ![Build](./assets/cordwood_build.jpg?raw=true)
 ![cordwood_build_night](./assets/cordwood_build_night.jpg?raw=true)